mikeshultz/scatter-contracts/docs/protocol.md

 The hoster takes `chunk` and hashes it to create their `uniqueHash`.
 They then sign the hash and submit the `signature` and `uniqueHash` to the chain.
 Every hoster validates the `uniqueHash` and `signature` against the the file they're hosting.
 If they determine the validation is false, they issue a `challenge`.

 Upon a `challenge`, both hosters must complete the `challenge` to `defend` themselves and provide the `uniqueHash` and `signature` of of the file using the provided `seed`.
 A `mediator` joins the fight by fetching the file and performing thier own hash and verification of the provided `uniqueHash`s and `signature`s.
 They submit their determination.
 Whoever wins the `challenge` can `claim` the stake of the loser, splitting it with the `mediator`.
-The split is 80:20 in the winning hoster's favor.
 If a hoster loses a challenge more than `maxLosses` per month their account is banned.

 A challenge can only be made every `durationSeconds / 3` interval for up to a maximum of 3 challenges per fire.